mareRong/cse15l-lab-reports/Lab1.md

 }
 ```

-The directory changed from /home to /home/lecture1 because we ran a command to change the directory with a path to lecture1.
+The directory changed from /home to /home/lecture1 because we ran a cd command to change the directory with a path to
+lecture1.

 **With a path to a file**
 ```